A Re-Appraisal of Saint Thomas: Our Process Model for Authentic Faith

 That was one bold statement.

-The point with Thomas is that the process of his coming to belief examples for us just how much greater one’s faith is made through the fires of very natural doubt and the questions that it makes us confront.
-Thomas’ path to belief shows us that revelation is often sweeter when it’s not built upon a blindly assumed sort of faith; the sort that just melds with the prevailing winds, as opposed to that come by through a crucible of doubt and that learns to coexist with uncertainty.
+The point with Thomas is that his process of coming to belief illustrates just how much greater one’s faith is made through the fires of natural doubt and the questions that it makes us confront.
+Thomas’ path to belief shows us that revelation is often sweeter when it’s not built upon a mindlessly assumed sort of faith, which melds with the prevailing winds, as opposed to one often painfully, and in loneliness, earned through a crucible of doubt, and that learns to coexist with uncertainty.

 Such can sometimes be difficult, especially in the community of faith.
-Because in a setting where “taking doubts captive” means shoving them in a closet and not dealing with them, it is often claimed that a faith which is wrestling, is a faith that is weaker.
+Because in a setting where “taking doubts captive” means shoving them in a closet and not dealing with them, it is often thought that a wrestling faith is a weaker faith.

-Nevertheless, the irony of such an idea, it would seem, is readily apparent to those with even the least sense of how well-conditioned and formidably strong those on the wrestling team are.
+Nevertheless, the irony of such an idea seems readily apparent to those with even the slightest sense of how well-conditioned and formidably strong the members of the “Wrestling Team” are.

-There are a few occasions in the gospels where we see Jesus himself wanting to distinguish where particular thought is rooted.
-It is as if he’s asking, “Is what I am hearing from you the ‘hive mind’ speaking, or what you really think?”
+There are a few occasions in the gospels where we see Jesus wanting to distinguish where a particular thought is rooted.
+It is as if he’s asking, “Is what I am hearing from you the ‘hive mind’ speaking, or what you think?”

-During the Passion of Our Lord, Pilate (the Roman governor of Judaea) was questioning Jesus.
+During the Passion of Our Lord, Pilate (the Roman governor of Judaea) questioned Jesus.
 He asked Christ if he was indeed the king of the Jews.[4]
-Of course, knowing he was not, the Roman was probably asking the question incredulously, if not facetiously.
+Of course, knowing he was not (in the earthly sense he understood monarchy), the Roman probably asked the question incredulously, if not facetiously.

 Aware of this, Jesus’ response is telling.
-He was more concerned with making a distinction: “Is that your own idea, or are you buying in on what the Jewish accusers have already settled in their minds?”
-It was a way to impress upon Pilate the value of making his own conclusion, and not just assuming what the Sanhedrin already had.
+He was more concerned with making a distinction: “Is that your idea, or are you buying in on what the Jewish accusers have already settled in their minds?”
+It was a way to impress upon Pilate the value of making his own conclusion, not just assuming what the Sanhedrin had already decided.

 A more famous instance of this, recorded in other gospel narratives, is where Jesus asks his Apostles, “Who do people say that I am?”
 However, after they answer him, we see that Jesus was not necessarily interested in what the broader sphere thought.
 His follow-up inquiry cracks at the most vital aspect of the passage … “But what about you?
 Who do YOU say that I am?”[5]

-Clearly, Jesus sought to discern if their belief in him was based in the revelation of God, or where they stalled in the confines of group think?
+Through these questions, Jesus guided them to discern whether their belief in him was based on God's revelation or whether they stalled in the confines of groupthink.

-In this respect, I think that Christ’s decisions to appear to the disciples, knowing St. Thomas was not among them, may have been for a divine purpose that only Thomas was process oriented enough to work through.
+In this respect, I think Christ’s decisions to appear to the disciples, knowing St. Thomas was not among them, may have been for a divine purpose that only Thomas was process-oriented enough to work through.

-And if I am correct in that belief, perhaps that purpose was not to paint Thomas as Christianity’s ultimate doubter, but to showcase him as something far greater.
+And if I am correct in that belief, perhaps that purpose was not to paint Thomas as Christianity’s ultimate doubter, but to showcase him as something far more significant.

-In an era of American Christianity, where “strong faith” is largely seen as blindly adopting various propositions and defending them as certainty, without nary a thought, I wonder if Christ was giving the rest of the disciples, and us, an example in Thomas.
-An example of what the process of greater revelation and stronger faith looks like.
+In an era of American Christianity, where “strong faith” is seen mainly as unquestioningly adopting various propositions and defending them as certainty without nary a thought, I wonder if Christ was giving the rest of the disciples, and us, an example in Thomas—an example of what the process of greater revelation and stronger faith looks like.

-And I wonder if that example was ultimately to tell us that real faith is not a race to see who can most swiftly claim certainty.
+And I wonder if that example was ultimately to tell us that genuine faith is not a race to see who can most swiftly claim certainty.

-Thomas, like the other Apostles, was with Jesus for three years or so, but he was the very last to see him risen.
+Like the other Apostles, Thomas was with Jesus for three years or so, but he was the last to see him rise.

-Thomas, like the other Apostles, was used to calling Christ “lord” (a title that in those days was not a statement of divine recognition, but of fealty) ... but he was the first among them to refer to Jesus as GOD!
+Like the other Apostles, Thomas was used to calling Christ “lord” (a title that in those days was not a statement of divine recognition but of fealty), but he was the first among them to refer to Jesus as God!

 This juxtaposition is incredibly significant, but almost always overlooked, when “Doubting Thomas” is preached.
-It is also why it is so common to hear Jesus’ final words in this sequence interpreted as a rebuke of Thomas, for the sake of calling us to a “leap before you look” brand of faith.
+It is also why it is so common to hear Jesus’ final words in this sequence interpreted as a rebuke of Thomas to sell a “leap before you look” brand of faith.

 However, when Jesus tells Thomas, “Because you have seen, you have believed; blessed are those who have not seen and yet believed,” he is not admonishing the Saint.

-He recognizes that Thomas’ declaration demonstrates that his faith has yielded an understanding of who he (Jesus) truly is, that now exceeds that of the other disciples.
-Because his was a faith arrived at through the trial of doubt, and not derailed by the siren song of “just accept what we believe,” when he was holding out for divine revelation.
+He recognizes that Thomas’ declaration demonstrates that his faith has yielded an understanding of who he (Jesus) truly is, which now exceeds that of the other disciples.
+His faith was arrived at through the trial of doubt and not derailed by the siren song of “just accept what we believe” when he was holding out for divine revelation.

 “Because you have seen, you have believed.”